 If you have a printer which accepts parallel input, the connector on the printer will almost always be a "Centronics" connector.
 Note that you cannot simply connect a cable such as a DB-9 male to Centronics between your Palm and your printer.
 Cables like that are made to take the parallel output of a PC (usually available on a DB-25 connector but sometimes on DB-9) to the parallel input of your printer.
 You must instead have a "serial to parallel converter", which is a more complex (and more expensive) device which converts the serial output of the Palm to a parallel signal which can be accepted by your printer.
-Stevens Creek Software sells two such cables, one which attaches directly to your Palm (except for the Palm V), and a second which attaches to your HotSync cradle.
+Stevens Creek Software sells two such cables, one which attaches directly to a Palm III or Palm VII, and a second which attaches to a 9-pin female serial connector which is the type found on the end of a serial HotSync cradle or HotSync cable.
 Visit the PalmPrint web page for details.